 Conservation began on the site in 2007.
 It was funded by the National Heritage Lottery Fund and Hillingdon Council.
 Work finished in 2008.

 Manor Farm House

-The Manor House is Grade 2 listed and was built between 1506 and 1511 over a number of building seasons, from Easter to Michaelmas, although the preparation of building materials occurred outside this period.
-At one point carpenter Henry Cogge and his mate were paid a generous daily rate of 8d and 4d.
+Manor Farm House is Grade 2 listed and was built between 1505 and 1507 over a number of building seasons, from Easter to Michaelmas, although the preparation of building materials occurred outside this period.
+Henry Cogge, a skilled workman, and his mate might typically have been paid a daily rate of 8d and 4d respectively.
 The house was built in the latest style of the period with a decorative frontage designed to showcase the wealth of the owner.
 When the house was built it had oriel windows on the facade and inside moulded ceiling beams reinforce that this is a high status property.

-As a manorial court, the farmhouse was used to administer the estate and the house had a courtroom where two types of court were held:
+As a manorial court the house was used to administer the estate, and two types of court were held in the courtroom:

 Court Leet – cases involving land disputes, assaults and minor offences;

 Court Baron – administrative matters, deeds, wills etc. Court cases were held twice a year.

 From 1529 to 1932 Kings College Cambridge leased the Manor House and surrounding lands to a succession of people who were either local men, fellows of the College or members of the nobility.
 In1932 Kings College gave the Manor Farm site as a gift to the people of Ruislip.